sflagp/QBXML-Object-Models/README.md

 }
 ```

 I have objects for the majority of QBXML calls but have only used and tested a few since that's all I need.
-Have completed the majority of the Unit Tests for generating the QBXML as well as sending the QBXML to the request processor.
-The UnitTests folder contains the unit tests project I created to test the QbModel library project.
+Have re-designed the XML serialization and de-serialization process.
+The result was running 125 internal unit tests in 1.2s to running 140 internal unit tests in 550ms.
+See the Updates.md page for more updates.
+The UnitTests folder contains the unit tests project I created to consume the QbModel library project and validate the results.
 I also uploaded my personal request processor that I use to send/receive QBXML to/from the Quickbooks request processor.
 This QbProcessor library is very limited but runs within a WPF/WinForm desktop application.
-It will only work with a currently opened Quickbooks data file.
+It is also a .netstandard2.0 dotnet library and will only work with a currently running Quickbooks Desktop application and opened Quickbooks desktop data file.

 I have covered the majority of QBXML requests in my unit testing but there are still bugs to be found.
 If you do use this, please report these bugs so that I can look into why it's not working.
 Look at the included unit test code I uploaded for testing the InvoiceQueryRq/InvoiceAddRq/InvoiceModRq QBXML calls to see how I use the dll to generate the QBXML and then convert the QBXML result string back into a C# object (in this case InvoiceRs).

-Another note, I changed the target framework to netstandard2.0.
-This should make it more compatible with any projects you incorporate this into that based on .Net Framework 4.6 and 4.7.
 Theoretically; since this is straight dotNet code and objects, this should also be compatible with VB but I haven't programmed in VB in many years so I haven't tested.